-- Download The Wellness and Recovery Action Plan (WRAP) that was created by Mary Ellen Copeland and others who have lived experience of mental health themselves.
+- Download The Wellness and Recovery Action Plan (WRAP) that was created by Mary Ellen Copeland and others who have lived experience of mental health issues themselves.
 It’s a self-management plan you develop yourself to maximise your personal wellness.

 - If you’ve been feeling overwhelmed, get back in control by making small meaningful steps to build your confidence.
-Consider making a budget which will put you in control of your household spending and analyses your results to help you take control of your money.
+Consider making a budget that will put you in control of your household spending and analyses your results to help you take control of your money.
 Our budget planner, only takes 10 minutes to fill out.

 - When you’re feeling better, think about putting money aside for times when you might not be able to focus on saving.
 Our Savings calculator can help you understand how long it will take to save a specific amount, or how much you need to save to have enough by a particular date.